The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet: Results

 \subsection{Specific heat and phase transitions}

-For the pure nearest-neighbor antiferromagnet ($J_2 = J_3 = 0$), there is no phase transition at finite temperatures and the specific heat obtained from NBT exhibits a broad asymmetric hump peak at $\THUMP \approx 0.367$, see Fig.~\ref{fig:humpJ2} (middle curve).
+For the pure nearest-neighbor antiferromagnet ($J_2 = J_3 = 0$), NBT gives only one free energy branch, and no phase transition at finite temperatures.
+The corresponding specific heat exhibits a broad asymmetric peak, which we will term a {\em hump}, at $\THUMP \approx 0.367$, see Fig.~\ref{fig:humpJ2} (middle curve).
 This hump becomes narrower and moves down in temperature when adding AF $0 < J_2 <1/8$, see Fig.~\ref{fig:humpJ2} (left curve).
-The specific heat curves all indicate $c_v(T=0)=1$, which is a consequence of the two Goldstone bosons present in the ordered state at $T=0$.
+These specific heat curves all indicate $c_{V}(T=0)=1$.
+This is consistent with previous Monte Carlo simulations, and can be explained by the ordered ground state at $T=0$ having in total $2N-3$ energetically costly quadratic {\em amplitude} degrees of freedom (regardless of the linear dispersion).
+By the equipartition principle each quadratic amplitude degree of freedom contributes $\f{1}{2}$ to the heat capacity, giving a specific heat $c_V = \f{1}{N} \left( 2N-3 \right) \times \f{1}{2} \to 1$ in the thermodynamic limit~\cite{Kawamura1984,Chalker1992}.

+In Fig.~\ref{fig:corrlength}, we show the correlation length as a function of inverse temperature for the same three $J_2$ values as in Fig.~\ref{fig:humpJ2}.
+The correlation length is extracted by fitting the peak of the spin structure factor around the K point with a Lorenzian in the $\Gamma$K direction

+The choice of direction is not important for low temperatures, as most weight of the peak lies close to the K point, where $J_{\qv}$ is circularly symmetric (to second order in the deviation $\qv - {\rm K}$).

+It is seen from the curves in Fig.~\ref{fig:corrlength} that for temperatures below $\THUMP$ (dashed vertical lines), the correlation length increases exponentially with inverse temperature, $e^{B/T}$, with $B$ a constant dependent on the exchange couplings.
+See caption of Fig.~\ref{fig:corrlength} for values of $B$.
-When $1/8 \leq J_2 \leq 1$, the minima of $J_{\qv}$ are on the M points, and the system shows a finite temperature discontinuous phase transition associated to the selection of one of the three inequivalent M points (stripe phase).
-The transition temperatures are given in Fig.~\ref{fig:J3zero} and the stripe phase extends all the way to zero temperature.

-Despite the minima of $J_{\qv}$ being on the K points for $J_2 < 1/8$, we find that the stripe phase is thermodynamically stable at intermediate temperatures also for the narrow region $J_2=\left[0.1247,0.125 \right)$ (see inset of Fig.~\ref{fig:J3zero}), and extends down to very low temperatures at which it terminates in a discontinuous phase transition (pink symbols) into the K phase.
+When $1/8 \leq J_2 \leq 1$, the minima of $J_{\qv}$ are on the M points, and the system shows a finite temperature discontinuous phase transition associated with the selection of one of the three inequivalent M points (single-$\qv$ stripe phase).
+Fig.~\ref{fig:freeexample} shows the free energy for a point in this region, $J_2 =0.25$, where the rotational symmetry-breaking order parameter is shown in the right inset.
+Transition temperatures for other values of $J_2$ are given in Fig.~\ref{fig:J3zero}.
+Despite the minima of $J_{\qv}$ being on the K points for $J_2 < 1/8$, we find that the stripe phase is thermodynamically stable at intermediate temperatures also for the narrow region $J_2=\left[0.122,0.125 \right)$ (see inset of Fig.~\ref{fig:J3zero}).
+It extends down to very low temperatures at which it terminates in a discontinuous phase transition (pink symbols) into the disordered K phase.
+For comparison we have in Fig.~\ref{fig:J3zero} also plotted the temperature of the specific heat hump maximum.
+The two temperatures $\THUMP$ and $T_c$ both decrease and approach each other as $J_2$ gets close to $0.122$.